tubiz/simplepay-woocommerce-payment-gateway/README.md

 ## Upgrade Notice

-### 2.0.0
+### 2.0.1
-*	Update plugin to use the new SimplePay platform.
-Make sure your API keys is inserted in the plugin settings page after the update
+*	Update to this version immediately to fix an issue with the payment token verification url